Photo by Distelfliege, Creative Commons, Attribution 2.0 Generic, text edits made by Artwork Archive

 Make a Portable Hanging Wall

 You may think of PVC pipes as mundane tubes for moving liquid (or potatoes), but they are also a lightweight and easily configurable building material.
-Home Depot will cut PVC pipes to your specified dimensions, and sells fixtures thats lets you assemble them like Tinker Toys.
+Home Depot will cut PVC pipes to your specified dimensions and sells fixtures that lets you assemble them like Tinker Toys.